 Find out whether your loved one has insurance and contact the insurance company.
 Find out what insurance will cover and make sure the treatment program you are considering takes the type of insurance.
 Look at low-cost programs or payment plans if the person doesn’t have insurance—there are plenty available.
 It is also important to find a program that will cover dual diagnosis support if an individual is dealing with a mental health issue.
 Also, check to make sure the rehabilitation facility can set you up with a good aftercare plan when you leave.
 For example, the detox programs at Cliffside Malibu offer the opportunity to transition seamlessly from the medical detox phase of treatment to residential care.
 This provides clients with the best possible shot at staying sober and learning coping skills to maintain long-term recovery.

-Several treatment options are available to overcome an addiction to marijuana.
+Several treatment options are available to overcome a person with substance use disorderion to marijuana.
 Inpatient and outpatient recovery programs can involve medication, behavioral therapy, group and individual therapy and counseling services.
 These programs vary in time, level of supervision, types of therapy included, cost and commitment level.

 No matter what the substance, detox should always take place in a professional facility where you can have access to healthcare professionals, medical care for any physical or psychological symptoms and a clear path to addiction treatment following your withdrawal.
 Programs like Cliffside Malibu offer the safest, most beneficial treatment options available today and caring professionals that can answer any other questions about detox or rehab.